everx-labs/samples/cpp/README.md

 ### Language extensions

-- GNU attributes to mark public methods of a contract (see any example from this repo for detais).
+- GNU attributes to mark public methods of a contract (see any example from this repo for details).
 - `auto [=a] = expression;`.
 Structure binding extension allowing to assign to already declared variable a.
 Note that any mix of new and existing variables is allowed in a structure binding (e.g. `auto [=a, b, c, =d] = expression;` defines `b` and `c` and assigns to `a` and `d`).
-- `smart_interface<T>` template class and macro to generate contract ABI (see any example from this repo for detais).
+- `smart_interface<T>` template class and macro to generate contract ABI (see any example from this repo for details).
 - `void foo() = n` in a pure virtual function declaration is used to designate the public method id in a contract.

 Note that C++ compiler is under active development and we aim to improve diagnostic, but at the moment compilation might end up with an internal compiler error.
-In such case please refer to the aforementined guidelines and ask for help in the community chats.
+In such case please refer to the aforementioned guidelines and ask for help in the community chats.

 ## C++ compilation workflow